SCCapstone/CognitoFormsDev/cognito_form/README.txt

 answerIntent- listens for the answer to a form question.

-utterance- tell cognito option [number]
+utterance- tell cognito answer <response>

 repromptIntent- reprompts the user with the current question and options.